deependersingla/deep_trader/README.md

 #Reinforcement-trading
 This project uses Reinforcement learning on stock market and agent tries to learn trading.
 The goal is to check if the agent can learn to read tape.
 The project is dedicated to hero in life great Jesse Livermore and one of the best human i know in life Ryan Booth https://github.com/ryanabooth.

-#Few Point to note, if you are reading this:<br>
-a) The code inside tensor-reinforcement is the latest code and you should be reading/running if you are interested in it.
-Leave other directory, I am not working on them for now<br>
+One Point to note, the code inside tensor-reinforcement is the latest code and you should be reading/running if you are interested in project.
+Leave other directories, I am not working on them for now<br>

 #Steps to Reproduce DQN
 a) cd tensor-reinforcement <br>